Thomasorus/Kaku/README.md

 # Kaku 書く

-Kaku (write) is a parser for my own markup language.
+Kaku (write) is my own markup language.
-The markup is heavily inspired by Markdown with a few modification for link, image and list handling.
+It is heavily inspired by Markdown with a few modification for link, image and list handling.
+This repositoty contains a parser for Kaku.

 ## Project state

 This is an experiment more than a full fledged project and thus, several bugs may still be present.
-The code is un-optimised and probably unfinished.
+The code is non-optimized and probably unfinished.
 Feel free to fork or do a pull request.

 ## Syntax